 THE DARKEST HOUR

-Before I had gone to see The Darkest Hour at a second-run theater, it had already earned a reputation as one of the worst films of 2011 (and given it was released for Christmas, a remarkable feat indeed).
-Given that, I went in with lowered expectations.
-As we neared the end of The Darkest Hour, I had come close to concluding that it was mindless, a waste of time, but not a total disaster.
+Before I had gone to see The Darkest Hour at a second-run theater, it had already earned a reputation as one of the worst films of 2011.
+Given it was released on Christmas Day, that makes it a remarkable feat indeed.
+I went in with lowered expectations, and as I neared the end of The Darkest Hour, I had come close to concluding that it was mindless, a waste of time, but not a total disaster.

-Sean and Ben are upset and disappointed, aren't disappointed enough to NOT go to a hip Moscow club, where irony of ironies, Skylar is also at, as are the two beauties Natalie and Anne (Olivia Thirlby and Rachel Taylor).
-In short order, Sean and Natalie hit it off, while Ben and Anne are apparently there just for support.
-In very short order, Moscow is hit with strange lights falling from the sky.
-In very short order (if anything, The Darkest Hour doesn't waste time on much), those lights (which are the only times these Things From Another World can be seen) vaporize any person they come across.
+Sean and Ben are upset and disappointed, but not enough to not go to a hip Moscow club, where irony of ironies, Skylar is also at, as are the two beauties Natalie and Anne (Olivia Thirlby and Rachel Taylor).
+Sean and Natalie hit it off, while Ben and Anne are apparently there just for support.
+Moscow is hit with strange lights falling from the sky.
+In very short order (if anything, The Darkest Hour doesn't waste time on much), those lights vaporize any person they come across.

 Side note: while watching The Darkest Hour, I could not help but marvel as to how short Hirsh appears to be.
 IMDB has him listed as 5'7", and while Minghella at 5'10" is no giant, it still looks odd to see someone appear so small.

-With all the actors (American, British, Australian, and Russian), one always got the sense they did the best they could without breaking out into giggles.
-However, while Hirsh thought he could compensate by being broad with the 'wacky best friend' bit, Minghella decided to sleepwalk in the hopes people would forget he was in the alleged Citizen Kane of our time.
-The girls were practically indistinguishable except that one was whining and crying a lot (so we know who will live to see the end of the movie).
+With all the actors of all nationalities (American, British, Australian, and Russian), one always got the sense they did the best they could without breaking out into giggles.
+While Hirsh thought he could compensate by being broad with the 'wacky best friend' bit, Minghella decided to sleepwalk in the hopes people would forget he was in this and instead remember him from The Social Network.

 The Darkest Hour doesn't attempt to give us anything but the slimmest character traits to any of the people were are being asked to care about, so when they start getting vaporized, we can't actually feel any emotional impact on losing them.
-Chris Gorak had already a big problem drawing any performances from his leads, but he also had a nearly impossible task of making invisible aliens a threat.
+Director Chris Gorak had already a big problem drawing any performances from his leads, but he also had a nearly impossible task of making invisible aliens a threat.

 It all looked like they were doing everything possible to save money on this clunker.
 To save on special effects, make the aliens invisible.
-To save more, give a great deal of shots over to the aliens point-of-view.
+To save more money, give a great deal of shots over to the aliens point-of-view.
 To save on location, film it in Russia.
 To save on lights, film a lot of The Darkest Hour in the dark.
 Now, while that would make some sense, it has the unfortunate result of making everything appear vaguely gray throughout the film.

 Another cost-cutting measure: have the screen fade to black on numerous occasions.
 You can't imagine how old that trick quickly got.

 Again, if it weren't for that vague suggestion of a sequel, The Darkest Hour would have been worth a hour and a half's mindless, dull, brainless distraction.
-One, however, thinks that this film will end up being as invisible on everyone's résumés and viewing as the aliens themselves.
+One, however, thinks that this film will end up being as invisible on everyone's résumés as the aliens themselves.